Learning how to keep your teeth clean with braces is important because braces can trap food and plaque more easily than teeth without them.

 Using the right tools can make cleaning your teeth with braces more effective and easier.

-A soft-bristled toothbrush is gentle on your gums and can reach around brackets and wires.
+A soft-bristle toothbrush is gentle on your gums and can reach around the brackets and wires without causing damage.

 🦷 Bad Taste in Mouth Even After Brushing Teeth: What’s Going On?